-- [16] The appellant submits that the records contain personal information as defined in paragraphs (a) and (b) of the definition of personal information in section 2(1) of the Act.
-In particular, the appellant argues that the names of the staff members qualifies as their personal information. - [17] The ministry submits that the records do not contain personal information as defined in section 2(1).
+- [16] The ministry submits that the records do not contain personal information as defined in section 2(1).
 It further submits that the only identifying information in the records consists of business identity information, namely the name, title and contact information of certain LTC employees in their business capacity.
-The ministry goes on to argue that section 2(3) of the Act clearly excludes business information from the definition of personal information and, therefore, the personal privacy exemption in section 21(1) does not apply. - [18] On my review of the records, I find that they include information about three identifiable individuals.
+The ministry goes on to argue that section 2(3) of the Act clearly excludes business information from the definition of personal information and, therefore, the personal privacy exemption in section 21(1) does not apply. - [17] On my review of the records, I find that they include information about several identifiable individuals.
 This information consists of the individuals' names, their job titles with the appellant, their work email addresses4 and their work telephone numbers.
 I find that none of this information qualifies as their "personal information" as defined in section 2(1) of the Act.
 In addition, section 2(3) of the Act clearly applies to this information, which states that personal information does not include the name, title, contact information or designation of an individual that identifies the individual in a business, professional or official capacity.
 I find that the information contained in the records relates to these individuals in their professional capacity and, therefore does not qualify as their "personal information."
 As a result, the personal privacy exemption in section 21(1) cannot apply.